gohugoio/hugo/content/concept.md

 {{< readfile file="content/tree.txt" >}}
 ```

+## Ideal Workflow

+The following demonstrates the *ideal* sequence for content strategy and is only included in this document for those who are unfamiliar with some of these concepts.

+### 1. Defining Goals and Audiences

+* What are the goals for this product?
+* Who are the targeted users/audiences?

+### 2. Content Stragegy Development

+* What is the editorial mission statement?
+    * What are we promising to end users to help them achiece *their* goals?
+(We [at least ostensibly] serve *their* needs first)
+    * What have we failed to deliver to end users with the current website in helping them accomplish their goals?
+* What is the content strategy statement?
+I.e., now that end users know what they're getting...
+    * How do we accomplish *our* goals?
+    * [Core model][]
+        * What content do we already have?
+        * How did users get to our site?
+        * What do we want them to do after they leave?
+        * How do their actions serve to execute on our primary strategy?

+### 3. Content Strategy Implementation (i.e. *tactics*)

+* Content typing
+    * Define content types and attributes (in this case, archetypes with fixed front matter)
+* [Content modeling][]
+    * What are the defined relationships between the content types?
+    * Basic IA
+* Build out all content as instances of content types.
+(The general rule is that *more structure = more freedom*)
+* Content grouping (this may or may not flip positions with the last step)
+* Site architecture and IA
+* Define opportunities for repurposing content across multiple areas, COPE, and scaling

+### 4. Website Development

+* Begin development of templating and UX considerations
+* Guidelines
+    * Style guide (editorial, not visual)
+    * Contribution guidelines (including descriptions of types to make it easier on authors/contributors)
+* Visual Design

 ## Proposed Schedule for Hugo Docs Release

 If the Hugo Team finds the improvements to the Hugo documentation acceptable, I've proposed the following schedule for releasing the new Hugo documentation.